-Most studies carried out for vitiligo show the stimulatory effects of LLLT on pigmentation; however, in a previously mentioned study, while testing effects of blue and red laser for acne treatment, an interesting and unexpected result was found for the first time.49 Combining both blue $(415 \pm 5 \text{ nm})$ irradiance: 40 mW/cm2, 48 J/cm2) and red (633 \pm 6 nm, 80 mW/cm2, 96 J/cm2) light produced an overall decrease in the melanin level.
-Instrumental measurement results showed that melanin level increased by 6.7 (the median of differences between the melanin level before and after 1 treatment session) after blue light irradiation, without a statistical significance (P > 0.1), whereas it decreased by 15.5, with statistical significance (P < 0.005), after red light irradiation.
-This finding may have some relationship with the laser's brightening effect of the skin tone, which 14 of 24 patients spontaneously reported after the treatment period.
-However, as of today, no other studies investigated or reported a similar decrease in melanin levels after red light irradiation.
-Considering that different parameters are used for vitiligo and acne treatment, different effects of red light on the same tissue might be due to the biphasic effects of LLLT.18,19
+Most studies carried out for vitiligo show the stimulatory effects of LLLT on pigmentation; however in a previously mentioned study, while testing effects of blue and red laser for acne treatment, an interesting and unexpected result was found for the first time.49 Combining both blue (415 +-5 nm, irradiance 40 mW/cm2, 48 J/cm2) and red (633 +- 6 nm, 80 mW/cm2, 96 J/cm2) light produced an overall decrease in the melanin level.
+Instrumental measurement results showed that melanin level increased by 6.7 (the median of differences between the melanin level before and after one treatment session) after blue light irradiation without a statistical significance (P > .1), whereas it decreased by 15.5 with statistical significance (P < .005) after red light irradiation.
+This finding may have some relationship with the laser's brightening effect of the skin tone, which 14 out of 24 patients spontaneously reported after the treatment period.
+However as of today, no other studies investigated or reported similar decrease in melanin levels following red light irradiation.
+Considering that different parameters are used for vitiligo and acne treatment, different effects of red light on the same tissue might be due to the biphasic effects of LLLT.^{18,19} deposits are the 2 main characteristics105 and imbalance between rates of collagen biosynthesis and degradation superimposed on the individual's genetic predisposition have been implicated in their pathogenesis.
+A wide range of surgical (eg, cryotherapy, excision), non-surgical (e.g., pharmacological, mechanical pressure, silicone gel dressings), and laser therapies (CO2, pulsed dye, fractional ablative, and non-ablative lasers) have been tested with variable success, however until now, an optimal treatment of these lesions remains to be found.^{106-108} It has recently been proposed that poor regulation of interleukin (IL)-6 signaling pathways and transforming growth factor beta-I (TGF-BI) expression have a significant role in this process and thus inhibition of the IL-6 pathway and/or TGF-BI could be a potential therapeutic target.^{106,107,109-111} Based on the reports demonstrating the effects of LLLT on decreasing IL-6 mRNA levels,33 modulation of PDGF, TGF-β, interleukins such as IL-13 and IL-15, MMPs, which are all also associated with abnormal wound healing,^{112,113} it was proposed to be an alternative therapy to existing treatment options.
+The use of LLLT as a prophylactic method to alter the wound healing process to avoid or attenuate the formation of hypertrophic scars or keloids has been investigated by Barolet and Boucher in 3 cases studies, where following scar revision by surgery or CO_2 laser ablation on bilateral areas, a single scar was treated daily by the patient at home with NIR - LED 805 nm at 30 mW/cm2 and 27 J/cm2.112 The first patient had pre-auricular linear keloids bilaterally post-face lift procedure and surgical scar revision/excision had been performed.
+The second patient had hypertrophic scars on the chest bilaterally post-acne when the CO_2 laser was used for resurfacing.
+The third patient had hypertrophic scars on the back bilaterally post-excision and again the CO2 laser was used for resurfacing.
+As a result, significant improvements on the NIR-LED treated vs the control scar were seen in all efficacy measures and moreover no significant treatment-related adverse effects were reported.112